phcreery/TUI/README.md

 ```
 kbd.tuiinput("Title",(width,height),"big/small/tiny","inital text")
 ```
 This displays a textbox with an onscreen QWERTY keyboard that is operated using the WASD keys.
 The keyboard is changed with R & F keys.
-Keypress is simulted with Q key.
-P breaks the script.
+Keypress is simulted with E key.
+Q breaks the script.

 ![](images/screenshot2.png)